adamanees95/DE1SQL-1/Term DE1/README.md

 ~~~~
 2. Which hosts have an overall rating of less than 65 with number of reviews greater or equal to 3 to single out badly performing hosts?
 ~~~~
 We will use the host_ratings data warehouse to extract information and create a View through a scheduled Event.
 This event will create a monthly listing every 30 days for 5 months identifying hosts who needs to be sent a warning.
+A trigger will save also save a trigger issued statement into a seperate table 'messages' which helps us make sure that the trigger ran.

 ~~~~
 3. Who are the top 5 best performing hosts in terms or ratings and number of reviews?